Decorate a DIY Birdhouse with a Wood-Burning Pen

 Save the remaining scrap board for wood-burning practice.

-For sides, on D, measure and mark 8 in. along the top and 10 in. along the bottom.
+For sides (D and E), measure and mark 8 in. along the top and 10 in. along the bottom.
 Draw a line connecting the points.
 Cut along this diagonal to yield 2 pieces, each with an 8-in. and a 10-in. side.

-With spade bit or hole saw, on A (front), drill entrance hole 2 to 2½ in. from a short side.
+With spade bit or hole saw, drill entrance hole on the front (A), 2 to 2½ in. from a short side.

-On front side of A, drill through each corner with a narrow bit, then attach A to 10-in. sides of D with four 15/8-in. deck screws.
+Drill through each corner with a narrow bit on front side of A, then attach A to 10-in. sides of D with four 15/8-in. deck screws.

 Cut about ½ in. off each corner of E (floor) for drainage gaps when house is complete.